lizardie/ERSA-WooW/index.md

 ### Introduction

 Contrary to what many people believe, there are very good alternatives to `Word` and `Powerpoint`.
 In the scientific world, though far less in the social sciences, the typesetting program `LaTeX` is often used.
-In many ways, including style, consistency, performance, and reproducability, `LaTeX` i`s far more superior than `Word`.
+In many ways, including style, consistency, performance, and reproducability, `LaTeX` is far more superior than `Word`.
 The downside is that `LaTeX` has a far steeper learning curve than `Word`.
 We therefore decided to give two introductionary workshops for those students who are interested in using `LaTeX` and are willing to give it a try.
 Be warned, deciding to use new tools are costly in terms of time.
 However, in the end it is hopefully very rewarding, if not for only getting these pesky references right.

 ### Details